 Stress is another major factor resulting in neck pain, shoulder pain, and even headaches.
 How does stress cause neck pain?
-When the body is stressed, blood vessels are enlarged.
-This is a positive reaction designed to provide more oxygen to the largest muscle groups.
+Stress in our body can result in the enlargement of our blood vessels.
+This is a positive reaction of the body to provide more oxygen to the largest muscle groups.
 It can give you that boost you need to survive an emergency event.

 Unfortunately, the stress reaction also leads to the tightening of muscles in the neck as well as the shoulders, and jaw.
 The trapezius muscles in the back tighten up, which can also pull on the neck.
-Neck and shoulder movement are restricted as a result.
+It results in the restriction of neck and shoulder movements.
 In this heightened state of awareness, pain levels increase in the body, and that pain can add to the stress, creating a cycle that is difficult to overcome.

 Here are a few tips to help reduce stress if this is the primary cause of your neck pain:

-- Exercise – Exercise allows you increase blood flow in a positive way.
-Hormones are also released in the body that make a person feel better.
+Exercise allows you to increase blood flow in a positive way.
+The body releases hormones that make a person feel better.
 Exercise may actually reduce the degree to which a person feels pain.

-- Talk to Someone – It doesn’t have to be a therapist (although there is no shame in doing so), but find someone to talk to about what is stressing you.
-It may be a spouse or close friend.
+It doesn’t have to be a therapist (although there is no shame in doing so), but find someone to talk to about what is stressing you.
+It may be a spouse or a close friend.
 You may even find an online support group for people dealing with your particular type of stress.
 Getting to talk things out in a judgment-free environment can be important.